GStout17/Plotly_challenge/README.md

 Running the webpage from local host files can be tricky.
 Download the live server extension in order to load the correct information!
 1. Download the files from this repository.
-2. open the html file using a live server NOT default.
+2. Open the html file using the live server extension NOT default web browser.

 ## Content of Webpage
 - Drop Down menu of each subject by ID